NVIDIA/hpc-container-maker/RECIPES.md

   The default value is `False`.

 - `ospackages`: List of OS packages to install prior to installing the PGI compiler.
-For Debian-based Linux distributions, the default values are `libnuma1` and `perl`, and also `wget` (if downloading the PGI compiler rather than using a tarball in the local build context).
-For RPM-based Linux distributions, the default values are `numactl-libs` and `perl`, and also `wget` (if downloading the PGI compiler rather than using a tarball in the local build context).
+For Ubuntu, the default values are `libnuma1` and `perl`, and also `wget` (if downloading the PGI compiler rather than using a tarball in the local build context).
+For RHEL-based Linux distributions, the default values are `numactl-libs` and `perl`, and also `wget` (if downloading the PGI compiler rather than using a tarball in the local build context).

 - `tarball`: Path to the PGI compiler tarball relative to the local build context.
 The default value is empty.
 If this is defined, the